07345159778

 If the person needs assistance to drink

-If the person needs a straw or adapted cup to drink
+If the person needs a straw or adapted cup to driA person

 You need more water when your body temperature rises.